 A compliance manager is a professional that keeps the legal and ethical integrity of a company intact through policy enforcement and program planning.
 They make sure all departments of a business are complying with the rules and regulations the company upholds.
 Compliance managers are responsible for keeping up to date with changing laws that affect the corporate world and are responsible for preparing reports to present to their upper management detailing these laws and how the employees of the company are following them.

 Would you make a good compliance manager?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Compliance managers work to identify where issues with legality and ethics within a company are taking place and then fix these problems quickly and effectively.
 Depending on where these problems occur, serious compliance problems may result in legal consequences or firing of the individual breaching compliance within the company.
 Compliance managers work with upper levels of management to ensure strategies are in place to deal with compliance problems when they occur before the reputation and integrity of the company and its staff are jeopardized.